 What is a delivery attempt?

-A delivery attempt is made when a driver from a carrier – whether a national carrier like UPS or FedEx, or a regional provider – tries to physically bring a package or parcel to its intended address and recipient.
+A delivery attempt is when a driver from a carrier — whether a national carrier like UPS or FedEx, or a regional provider — tries to physically bring a package or parcel to its intended address and recipient.
+Delivery attempts are categorized as either successful or unsuccessful.

 Delivery attempts are successful when the driver or service provider is able to hand the package to the addressee, place the package in a secure location or convey the parcel in some other way, such as handing it to a neighbor.
 However, if a delivery attempt is made but the driver can’t hand the package to a recipient or place it in a secure location, the tracking number will classify the delivery attempt as unsuccessful.